-Increases in average earnings were projected in two components-average earnings of wage-and-salary workers, usually referred to as average wages (and shown in table 10 of this report), and average net earnings of self-employed persons.
+Increases in average earnings were projected in two components average earnings of wage-and-salary workers, usually referred to as average wages (and shown in table 10 of this report), and average net earnings of self-employed persons.
 Each of these was subdivided into increases in real average earnings and increases in the CPI.
-For simplicity, real-earnings increases are expressed in the form of real-earnings differentials-i.e., the percentage increase in average nominal earnings, minus the percentage increase in the CPI.
+For simplicity, real-earnings increases are expressed in the form of realearnings differentials-i.e., the percentage increase in average nominal earnings, minus the percentage increase in the CPI.

 The assumed ultimate increases in average real earnings are based on analysis of trends in productivity gains and the factors linking productivity gains with increases in average real earnings.
-For the 30 years 1958-87, annual increases in productivity for the total U.S. economy averaged 1.7 percent, the result of average annual increases of 2.6, 1.6, and 0.9 percent for the 10-year periods 1958-67, 1968-77 and 1978-87, respectively.
-Meanwhile, the average annual rate of change in average real earnings was an increase of 0.9 percent for the 30 years 1958-87, the result of average annual increases of 2.3 and 0.5 percent, and an average annual decrease of 0.1 percent, respectively, for the aforementioned 10year periods.
-The change in the linkage between annual increases in productivity and real earnings averaged 0.8 percent for the 30 years 1958-87, and 0.3, 1.1, and 1.0 percent, respectively, for the aforementioned 10-year periods.
+For the 30 years 1959-88, annual increases in productivity for the total U.S. economy averaged 1.6 percent, the result of average annual increases of 2.5, 1.4, and 0.9 percent for the 10-year periods 1959-68, 1969-78 and 1979-88, respectively.
+Meanwhile, the average annual rate of change in average real earnings was an increase of 0.9 percent for the 30 years 1959-88, the result of average annual increases of 2.6, 1.0, and 0.0 percent, respectively, for the aforementioned 10-year periods.
+The change in the linkage between annual increases in productivity and real earnings averaged 0.7 percent for the 30 years 1959-88, and 0.0, 1.2, and 0.9 percent, respectively, for the aforementioned 10-year periods.
 The change in the linkage reflects changes in such factors as the average number of hours worked per year, the extent to which workers share in the value of production, and the proportion of employee compensation paid as wages.